-If this is an off-campus emergency requiring immediate assistance, please call 911 or go to your nearest ER.
+If there is an off-campus emergency requiring immediate assistance, please call 911 or go to your nearest ER.

 Campus Life and Events

 Yes, clubs can meet.
-Please see Student Engagement and Events Policy for complete information.
+Please see the Student Engagement and Events Policy for complete information.

 Please see the list of current hours of operation, which will be updated frequently as information changes.